The Locals Call Us LARS

 The Large Animal Research Station (LARS) has qiviut for sale.
-All our qiviut is combed by hand from live muskoxen.
-Proceeds directly support the animals and facility.
+Our 2016 fiber has arrived back from the mill and is ready for you to peruse.
+All our qiviut is combed by hand from live muskoxen raised at the farm on Yankovich Road.
+Proceeds from these sales go directly to support the animals and facility.

 The Robert G. White Large Animal Research Station (LARS) at the University of Alaska Fairbanks is one of the hidden jewels in Fairbanks, Alaska that locals visit all year round.
 Located on a the former Yankovich homestead, bordering the University of Alaska Fairbanks at 2220 Yankovich Road, it is an active destination and stopping point, throughout the summer months, for viewing reindeer and muskoxen.